ctb123za/carlos.prank/index.md

 Carlos: "Are you having fun yet?
 Houston, you are clear for landing in 3....2.....1!"

-Zoe: "oh my god Carlos!
-Don't do it!"
+Zoe: "oh my God.
+Somebody help me!"

-Carlos: "Relax, here we made it, Precious cargo still in tact"
+Carlos: "I am Someone, and I'm helping you Zoe, Relax. here we made it, Precious cargo still in tact"

-Zoe: "You're such an a**hole, Thank you though :)"
+Zoe: "You're such an a**hole, Thank you though"

-Carlos: "You're welcome! thank you for choosing Carlos Airlines, we hope you enjoyed your flight"
+Carlos: "You're welcome! thank you for choosing Carlos Airlines, we hope you enjoyed your flight! haha!